UrielCh/ovh-java-sdk/README.md

 		<version>1.0.0</version>
 	</dependency>

-But it's not recomended, exepted if you use them all.
+But it's not recomended, excepted if you use them all.

 # Usage sample

 ## Using the all in one SDK:

-List all your domain with they expiration date.
+List all your domain with their expiration date.

     ApiOvh api = ApiOvh.getInstance(nic, password);
     SimpleDateFormat sdf = new SimpleDateFormat("yyyy-MM-dd");